AlfredJKwack/AdmiralCheck/README.md

 * _AlCheckOut_analysis.txt_: a full dump of what we want to keep for analysis
 * _AlCheckOut_pr_dead.txt_: same as `AdmiraList/AdmiraList.txt` but pruned of dead domains.
+* _AlCheckOut_abstracts.txt_: a list of unique hashes found in _AlCheckOut_analysis.txt_ to narrow down differences between sites.
+* _AlCheckOut.json_: a json file with all the data for easy transformation and further processing.

 The structure of the _analysis_ file is as follows: